codefresh-io/docs.codefresh.io/_docs/installation/gitops/hosted-runtime.md

 Set up your environment with the Hosted GitOps Runtime to leverage Codefresh GitOps capabilities.

+>**IMPORTANT**:
+Codefresh is responsible for the _availability of Hosted GitOps Runtimes_.<br>
+The Argo CD applications created in Hosted GitOps Runtimes are the customer's responsibility.
+Codefresh Support is happy to assist as needed.

 ## System requirements for Hosted GitOps Runtimes